rutujagurav/rutujagurav.github.io/_posts/2024-04-15-wrappers-for-clf-and-clust.md

 ### `gridsearch_classification`

 This will produce a whole bunch of useful outputs including the best model which you can use as you choose downstream and the results of the grid search.
 The data is stored in neat folder structure in JSON files and is visualized with a _Parallel Co-ordinates Plot_.
-I find this type of plot very useful to get a quick view of the grid search.
+I find this type of plot quite useful to get a quick view of the grid search.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/parcoord_plot_clf.png" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid loading="eager" path="assets/img/post_2024-04-15-wrappers-for-clf-and-clust/parcoord_plot_clf.png" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">